 Growth is a key element to achieving our future goals, including achieving and maintaining sustainable profitability.
 Growth in our service fee business is driven by two main elements: new client relationships and organic growth from existing clients.
-We have refocused our sales efforts on larger contracts with brand-name companies; however, we have seen the sales cycle lengthen and the number of new contract signings slow down as compared to prior periods.
-Our results for the six months ended June 30, 2006 include approximately \$1.6 million of new revenue including certain incremental projects.
+We have refocused our sales efforts on larger contracts with brand-name companies within two primary target markets, which, by nature, require a longer duration to close but also often prove to be higher-quality and longer duration engagements.
+Our results for the nine months ended September 30, 2006 include approximately \$1.8 million of new revenue including certain incremental projects.
 Growth within our product revenue business is primarily driven by our ability to attract new master distributor arrangements with IBM or other manufacturers and the sales and marketing efforts of the manufacturers and third party sales partners.
-We currently expect growth in our product revenue business to be modest.
 Growth within our web-commerce product revenue model is primarily driven by eCOST's ability to increase sales and expand its product line.

 We continue to monitor and control our costs to focus on profitability.
-While we are targeting our new service fee contracts to yield increase gross profit, we also expect to incur incremental investments to implement new contracts, investments in infrastructure and sales and marketing to support our targeted growth and increased public company professional fees.
+While we are targeting our new service fee contracts to yield increased gross profit, we also expect to incur incremental investments to implement new contracts, investments in infrastructure and sales and marketing to support our targeted growth and increased public company professional fees.